+Communication and Consultation

+Political Operational

+(Members) (Together) (Officers)

-Communication and Consultation Being clear about the Council's priorities Prioritisation taking account of aims and constraints.
-Options and platforms for consultation and communication
+Being clear about the Prioritisation taking Options and platforms

+Council's priorities account of aims and for consultation and

-Understanding people's concerns Signalling political change Understanding and responding to community concerns Focus on the positive Promoting community interaction and leveraging community action Managing and facilitating the change (meetings in the community etc) Partnership Working Understanding that councillors have a community leadership role that goes beyond the Council's services Be clear about what we can and cannot do (and what we are responsible for) Provide the political willingness to work in partnership and understand this may involve some loss of control/sovereignty Agree services to be delivered in partnership Sign up to the aims and ambitions of the partnership Facilitate 'connectivity' - e.g. with parish and town councils, VCS Leveraging capacity from partnerships and communities Being clear about the resource required to lobby or undertake work on behalf of a partner Resource and service partnerships as required Governance Provide a political steer on political architecture and decision-making Understand, oversee and approve key control mechanisms Advise on what is required to meet statutory obligations and ensure they are met
+constraints. communication

+Understanding Understanding and Managing and

+people's concerns Understanding and responding to Managing and facilitating the change

+Signalling political community concerns (meetings in the

+change community etc)

+Focus on the positive

+Dromoting community

+Promoting community interaction and

+leveraging community

+action

+Partnership Working

+Political Collaboration Operational

+(Members) (Together) (Officers)

+Understanding that Agree services to be Being clear about the

+councillors have a delivered in resource required to

+community leadership partnership lobby or undertake

+role that goes beyond the Council's services Sign up to the aims work on behalf of a partner

+the council's services and ambitions of the partier

+Be clear about what partnership Resource and service

+we can and cannot do partnerships as

+(and what we are Facilitate 'connectivity' required

+responsible for) - e.g. with parish and

+town councils, VCS

+Provide the political

+willingness to work in Leveraging capacity

+partnership and from partnerships and

+understand this may communities

+involve some loss of control/sovereignty

+control/ sover eighty

+Political (Members) Governance Collaboration (Together) Operational (Officers)

+Provide a political Understand, oversee Advise on what is

+steer on political and approve key required to meet

+architecture and control mechanisms statutory obligations

+decision-making and ensure they are

+Set the approach to met

-Providing a political Set the approach to Set and manage steer on appetite for risk and be clear on departmental budgets risk the appetite for it and operational risks Work together on a realistic and deliverable budget
+Providing a political risk and be clear on

+steer on appetite for the appetite for it Set and manage

+risk departmental budgets

+Work together on a and operational risks

+realistic and

+deliverable budget